smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/highlighting/README.md

 ## 3. Source Merging

-Fields present in the highlighted results but not in the source still get merged onto the source.
+Merging highlighted results into `_source` is done via a straightforward lodash's `merge`.
+Highlighted fields not present in `_source` still get merged onto it.

+Arrays get special treatment when `filterSourceArrays` is set: non-highlighted items are discarded.